fluffninja/kernel/README.md

 Double-check the prerequisites before trying anything :-).

-To build and create a bootable floppy image, use `make run`.
+To build and create a bootable floppy image, use `make image`.

+To run, use `make run`.

 To attempt to mount the image, use `make mount`.
 To unmount, use `make unmount`.